Margaret Wolfe Hungerford: Biography

 She was born in County Cork, Ireland on 27 April 1855.
 Her father was Canon Fitzjohn Stannus Hamilton, rector and vicar-choral at St. Faughnan's cathedral in Rosscarbery.
 As a child she enjoyed creating stories, and she won prizes for her writing at school.
 She was educated at Portarlington College.

-In 1872, she married Edward Argles, a Dublin solicitor, who died less than six years later.
-They had three daughters.
+In 1872, she married Edward Argles, a Dublin solicitor, who died less than six years later and they had three daughters.
 To support the fatherless family, she wrote her first novel, Phyllis.
 Soon after its favourable reception, she wrote Molly Bawn, which became her best-known book.

 She married Thomas Henry Hungerford, of Cahirmore, in 1882.
 They had two sons and a daughter.
 They resided at St. Brenda's, Bandon, County Cork.
 By contemporary accounts, Margaret enjoyed country life and was an avid gardener.
 She rarely travelled far from home.
 She was one of the few women in Victorian times who was both a prolific author and mother of a sizeable family.

 She died at Bandon of typhoid fever on 24 January 1897.